sebastian-nagel/pywb-wiki/Video Replay and Recording.md

 With release 0.7.0, pywb features extensive support for video (and audio) replay from archives and and via the live proxy.
 Using pywb-webrecorder allows for live proxy recording of video/audio which can then be played back from any WARC file.

+*Note: This is the first release of video support, and some of these features will likely undergo significant improvement in the future.
+Feel free to open issues if there are any questions about how any of this works.*

 ## HTML5

 To replay HTML5 video (and audio), pywb rewrites the `src=` attribute of `<video>`, `<audio>` and `<source>` tags.
 Often, the video/audio is added dynamically so the rewrite happens both statically